 (Corrects second, sixth, 13th paragraphs of story published June 23, 2014, to delete buyback data compiled by Bloomberg and replace with data compiled by SMBC Nikko; amends scope to say buybacks occurring at fastest pace since 2008 instead of fastest pace ever.)

-Companies in the Topix index are acquiring their own stock at the fastest pace ever, led by NTT Docomo Inc. and Toyota Motor Corp., with $25 billion of announced purchases so far this year, data compiled by Bloomberg show.
-The buybacks are limiting losses in the world’s worst-performing developed equity market: Companies using the strategy have gained even as the Topix slid.
+Companies in the Topix index are acquiring their own stock at the fastest pace since 2008, led by NTT Docomo Inc. and Toyota Motor Corp., with $27 billion of announced purchases this year through May, data compiled by SMBC Nikko Securities Inc. show.
+The buybacks are limiting losses in the world’s worst- performing developed equity market: Companies using the strategy have gained even as the Topix slid.